A Word for Christians about President’s Day Scott Pauley

 President’s Day should be a reminder to pray.
 To pray for our president and for our nation.
 It is easy to complain.
 It takes no effort to criticize.
 But prayer is hard work, and it is the only work that can truly make a difference.

-Our country is in great need of leaders that know more than their agenda…that know God.
+Our country is in great need of leaders that know more than their agenda.
+We need leaders that know God.
 Proverbs 28:2 says, “For the transgression of a land many are the princes thereof: but by a man of understanding and knowledge the state thereof shall be prolonged.”
 God, give us a man of understanding and knowledge!

 Much can be learned from the history of American Presidents, both good and bad.
-Just outside my office at Crown College is a Hall of Presidents.
-It is an amazing display of the official Presidential portraits and some statement by each President regarding America’s Christian heritage.
+At Crown College, there is a Hall of Presidents, an amazing display of the official Presidential portraits and some statement by each President regarding America’s Christian heritage.
 For some of them the words seem deeply personal.

 President’s Day is celebrated in honor of George Washington’s birthday.
 Our first President was a man of faith in God and real character.
-(I am currently reading George Washington’s Secret Six: The Spy Ring That Saved the American Revolution.
+(I recently read George Washington’s Secret Six: The Spy Ring That Saved the American Revolution.
 It is an interesting and insightful read.)
 Both President Washington and President Lincoln were born in the month of February.

 President’s Day should be more than a reminder of history.
 Take the time to pray for the future of our nation, and for godly leaders.